 What has to happen

 We cannot combat childhood obesity without changing how children eat at school.
 We cannot change how children eat at school unless the National School Lunch Program introduces more fresh produce and limits highly processed food on cafeteria menus.
-Such menu reforms can't occur unless the government regulates ingredients in processed foods, curbs the sale of competitive foods, and alters the distribution of farm subsidies.
+Such menu reforms can't occur unless the government regulates ingredients in processed foods, curbs the sale of competitive foods

 When the Let's Move campaign launched in 2010, the First Lady made these sorts of food reforms a primary focus.
 Improving access to healthy food and increasing the amount of healthy food in schools were both major pillars of her initiative.
 Now, fear of rubbing agribusiness and food corporations the wrong way will likely cripple Let's Move before it can even make a move.